Central vacuum cleaner: Tools and accessories

 Central vacuums can be equipped with either an electrical power brush or an air-driven power brush.
 The air-driven (or turbine) systems are frequently less expensive since they do not require electrical wires for power to be run to each wall inlet.
 Turbine-driven brushes tend to be louder than electric brushes; the noise from either is more noticeable in the absence of the "vacuum whine" produced by a portable vacuum.
 Many users find that the high suction of central vacuums is more than sufficient by itself for most casual cleaning jobs, but reserve a powered brush tool for more difficult tasks.

-The average standard central vacuum system is equipped with a 30 foot (9 m) hose, plus standard cleaning tools similar to those used with portable vacuum cleaners.
-For further convenience, some owners will keep a hose and set of tools on each floor of a multi-story building.
-When not in use, the hose is loosely coiled around a wire rack mounted on a closet wall, or on the back of a door.

 An alternative for storing vacuum hoses is the "Hide-A-Hose" system, which uses suction to draw the hose into the vacuum piping in the wall for storage.
 Hose lengths used are typically 30/40/50 ft (9/12/15 m).
 Successful installation of such systems requires special fittings, and careful design and workmanship, to ensure smooth hose retraction into the piping for storage.
-A scaled-down 10-foot (3 m) version (such as "Spot by Vroom") is available for quick cleaning in locations such as mud rooms and laundry rooms.
-The original "Vroom" system, which is still available, uses suction to operate a cabinet-mounted hose reel with a 24 ft (7.3 m) hose, rather than storing the hose within the wall piping.

-A modular vacuum hose called "QuickClick" is available in 10/15/20 foot (3/4.5/6 m) lengths, allowing a custom-length hose to be quickly set up or taken apart by an end user.
-In addition, a promotional article in a trade magazine says that arthritic testers were able to connect and disconnect the hose despite their disability.
+An automatic dustpan may be used with a broom for quick cleanups.

-Automatic dustpans (e.g. "Vacpan" or "KickSweep") can be installed in the kickspace under a kitchen, bathroom, or workroom countertop, enabling a person to use a standard broom to sweep debris directly into a vacuum inlet located there.
-Alternatively, a "DrawerVac" inlet which pulls out like a drawer from the underside of a table or counter can be used to dispose of debris from a shop or kitchen work surface.
+Automatic dustpans (e.g. "Vacpan" or "KickSweep") can be installed in the kick space beneath a kitchen, bathroom, or workroom countertop, enabling a person to use a standard broom to sweep debris directly into a vacuum inlet located there.

 The "VacnSeal" is an accessory intended to be installed on the underside of a kitchen cabinet, over a countertop used for food preparation.
 The nozzle of the device is used to evacuate excess air from a zipper lock plastic food storage bag (e.g. Ziploc), which is said by the manufacturer to preserve food freshness for a longer period.